Fries or cheesecake are usually more appealing than steamed vegetables or raw almonds.

 “Unfortunately, there’s always a great distance between your inner world and the expressions you see others choose to put out into the world.

-“Not obeying your conscious can make you feel particularly ashamed in a world where everyone portrays their lives as perfect and perfectly in control.
+“Not obeying your conscience can make you feel particularly ashamed in a world where everyone portrays their lives as perfect and perfectly in control.

 “Alone, it’s easy to misinterpret the obvious distance between how you know you are and how others make themselves appear.